The Clock Watcher: Plot

 Donald Duck arrives late to his job at Royal Bros. as a gift wrapper.
 He clocks in, uses a magnet to set the time back a few minutes, then situates himself at his work table.
 Toys come zooming down past him, creating a whirlwind that strips his clothes off.

 He quickly retrieves them and makes his way over to the pile of gifts.
-Donald plays with the toys and pretends to work at the same time.
+He tries to squeeze a trombone into a small box, and succeeds by squashing it with a clamp to make it look like a French horn.
+He then puts a ring and a rugby ball in the wrong boxes and deflates the ball.
+Donald reads a book and pretends to work at the same time.
 He then pulls out his lunch and pours coffee in his cup.
-The boss's speaker horn sneezes the coffee all over Donald's face and ends up watching him who starts throwing a temper tantrum.
-As the boss scolds him, Donald now apologizes.
-He tries to squeeze a trombone into a small box, he then squashes it with a clamp to make it look like a French horn.
+The boss's speaker horn sneezes the coffee all over Donald's face and ends up watching him start throwing a temper tantrum.
+After the boss scolds him, Donald apologizes.

-He then puts a ring and a rugby ball in the wrong boxes.
-After pretending to work and playing with a clock for a while, his boss announces that "Production has increased in every single department" except for the gift wrapping department.
+After pretending to work and playing with a clock for a while, Donald next sees a box containing a perfume come down the assembly line, and sprays it into the speaker pipe.
+The boss says that the smell is Comhither #5.
+He then announces that "Production has increased in every single department" except for the gift wrapping department.
 This makes Donald angry.

-Donald sees a box containing a perfume come down the assembly line, and sprays it into the speaker pipe.
-The boss says that the smell is Comhither #5.
-Donald wraps a rocking chair with him inside it.
+Donald then wraps a rocking chair with him inside it.
 Just as a rush order box comes, Donald gets out of his rocking chair and gets the wrapping paper out.